-2.7.4.1 Bottomfish and Seamount Groundfish
+2.7.3.1 Bottomfish and Seamount Groundfish

 EFH for bottomfish was originally designated in Amendment 6 to the Bottomfish and Seamount Groundfish FMP (64 FR 19067, April 19, 1999).
-To analyze the potential effects of a proposed fishery management action on EFH, one must consider all designated EFH, but research examining depth and habitat requirements for most species is generally lacking (PIFSC 2021).
-The levels of information available for Mariana Archipelago BMUS did not change in 2023.
+To analyze the potential effects of a proposed fishery management action on EFH, one must consider all designated EFH, but research examining depth and habitat requirements for most species is generally lacking (WPRFMC 2021a).
+The levels of information available for Mariana Archipelago BMUS did not change in 2024.
+The water column is also designated as EFH for selected life stages at various depths.
+For larval stages of all species except deepwater shrimp, the water column is EFH from the shoreline to the EEZ.
+Coral reef species egg and larval EFH is to a depth of 100 m; crustaceans, 150 m; and bottomfish, 400 m.

-Table 66.
+Table 64.
 Level of EFH information available for the Mariana Archipelago BMUS complex